Combinatorial Relationship Between Finite Fields and Fixed Points of Functions Going Up and Down: Functions going up or down

 \end{proposition}

-The proofs of previous propositions are just the same as before.
+The proofs of the previous propositions are just the same as before.

-We can prove analogue results to Theorem \ref{t1} and \ref{t2}, but this time we need to construct a new bijection $B_{\alpha,I}$ using a different permutation $\pi_{p^n,I}$, analogue to Definition \ref{pipn}. \begin{definition} The permutation $\pi_{p^n,I}$ is defined recursively as follows: take $\pi_{p^1,I}$ the identity map from 0 to $p-1$.
+We can prove analogous results to Theorem \ref{t1} and \ref{t2}, but this time we need to construct a new bijection $B_{\alpha,I}$ using a different permutation $\pi_{p^n,I}$, analogous to Definition \ref{pipn}. \begin{definition} The permutation $\pi_{p^n,I}$ is defined recursively as follows: take $\pi_{p^1,I}$ to be the identity map from 0 to $p-1$.
 Then to define $\pi_{p^n,I}$, if $a p^{n-1}\le k<(a+1)p^{n-1}$ take

 \end{definition}